kstenerud/concise-encoding/ce-structure.md

  * Maximum number of digits allowed in an integer value
  * Maximum number of significant digits allowed in a floating point number
  * Maximum exponent size (in digits) in a floating point number
+ * Maximum/minimum year in a time value

-It's impossible to prescribe what limits are reasonable for all decoders, because different systems will have different constraints, and system capabilities increase as technologies improve.
+It's impossible to prescribe what default limits are reasonable for all decoders, because different systems will have different constraints, and system capabilities increase as technologies improve.
 As an illustration, for a general purpose decoder the following defaults would probably give a reasonable balance in 2020:

 | Metric                 | Limit     |
 | ---------------------- | --------- |